carbonblack/cbc-binary-toolkit/README.md

 ## Getting Started

-There are two ways to use the Binary Analysis SDK, developing your own tool using the SDK or using the attached scripts which provide out of the box functionality.
+There are two ways to use the Binary Analysis SDK.
+The following scripts provide all out-of-the-box functionality.
+You can also use the SDK to develop your own tool for processing binaries.

 Installing the Binary Analysis SDK